rkthomps/ai-proof-tutor/README.md

 ### Adding your OpenAi Keys
 Set the environment variable `OPENAI_API_KEY` to your api key.
 Set the environment variable `OPENAI_ORG_KEY` to your org key.
-You can create an api key here: [](https://platform.openai.com/api-keys).
-You can find your organization key here: [](https://platform.openai.com/account/organization).
+You can create an api key [here](https://platform.openai.com/api-keys).
+You can find your organization key [here](https://platform.openai.com/account/organization).

 ### Running the Proof Tutor
 - You are now ready to run the bare-bones proof tutor!